 Phoenix Wealth is the trading style used by Phoenix Wealth Services Limited (No. 02238458) and Phoenix Life Limited (No. 1016269).
 Phoenix Wealth Services Limited is authorised and regulated by the Financial Conduct Authority.
-Phoenix Life Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Phoenix Life Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.
 Both companies are registered in England and have their registered office at: 1 Wythall Green Way, Wythall, Birmingham, B47 6WG.